 You are sent a reminder letter 14 days after missing payment.

-If you pay within seven days of the reminder letter:
+If you pay within seven days of the reminder letter you can keep paying your council tax in instalments.

 If you do not pay within seven days of the reminder letter: